MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deferred-updates.md

 </dict>
 ```

-## Deferral Version
+### Deferral Version

-This feature allows end users to set an upper limit to the update version.
+This feature allows users to set an upper limit to the update version.
 That is, discovered updates are offered/applied to and including the specified version.

 To allow for updates to be discovered and applied, only the Major.Minor version number scheme is recognized.
 For example, 16.82 needs to be specified to receive any 16.82.xxxxxxxx releases.